stanleyjzheng/RSNA-STR/readme.md

 `stage1examlevel.py` contains the training loop for exam level targets, based on [Kun's corresponding notebook called "CNN- Stage1 Train"](https://www.kaggle.com/khyeh0719/cnn-stage1-train)

+`stage2GRU.py` contains the training loop for the GRU stacking CNN embeddings, based on [Kun's corresponding notebook called "CNN-GRU Baseline- Stage2 Train+Inference"](https://www.kaggle.com/khyeh0719/cnn-gru-baseline-stage2-train-inference)

 ### Progress
+Unfortunately, the inference script is broken at the moment.
+I will fix it when I have time, my apologies.

 Done so far:
 - Stage 1 multilabel training script
 - Stage 1 image level training script
+- Stage 2 GRU training script
 - TTA and non-TTA inference scripts (untested, please make sure 'train': False in config)
 - - TTAx3 inference runs in 8.5hrs with EfficientnetB0
 - - Non-TTA inference runs in 2.5 hrs with EfficientnetB0

 Todo:
-- Fix the postprocessing function in inference
+- Fix inference
-- Stage 2 GRU training script
+- Test all scripts on Kaggle and update the `Kaggle` folder
-- Postprocessing/label consistency check
+- Postprocessing/label consistency check in inference
 - Docstrings

 Any files in the `Kaggle` directory are verified to work on Kaggle.